Fifteen years after the model was launched, and 10 years since production ended, a Jaguar S-Type R still attracts covetous glances.

 It looks naughty in that special Jaguar way, especially in black, a colour that stiffens its soft, curvy shape and sets off its 18in alloy wheels with green calipers and discreet red and green ‘R’ badges on boot panel and wings.

-Its targets were the BMW M5 and Mercedes-Benz E55 AMG.
+BMW M5 and Mercedes-Benz E55 AMG.
 It missed them, especially the M5, which beat it fair and square in most areas.
 However, neither rival had the R’s caddish charm – a quality the model still possesses to this day.

 It needs careful buying, of course, and once you’ve done the deed, you should track down a specialist, befriend them and stick to them like glue.
 Not that the R is unreliable; experts we spoke to for this guide were full of praise on that front.